damianhakert/damianhakert.github.io/source/posts/2016-04-22-gitlab-8-7-released.html.md

 You could already automatically mirror an external repository to your GitLab instance.
-With GitLab 8.7 you can now do the inverse and have GitLab push updates to a remote repository: a mirror on a remote repository.
+With GitLab 8.7 you can now do the inverse and have GitLab push updates to a remote repository: a mirror on a remote repository ([!249]).
 It's like you can have your cake and eat it too.

 This means you can use GitLab to build your projects, while still maintaining an active mirror in another place.
 You could even run a GitLab instance locally